Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Now that you’ve decided to purchase a quiet window air conditioner, consider a few additional factors and features that will help you choose the right model for you.

 Quiet window air conditioners are at least somewhat more expensive than comparable models and can be less energy efficient.
 Therefore, it’s worth thinking about how much noise levels matter to you if you’ve got a strict budget.
+If you’re willing to spend the money, you can get a better night’s sleep with something quiet like the best 8000 BTU air conditioner.
 While a baby’s room or bedroom is somewhere you might need an ultra-quiet air conditioner, other spaces, especially larger ones, don’t necessarily need one, especially if they face noisy areas, like streets or schools.

 The price of a quiet running air conditioner tends to increase exponentially with its BTU output.
 This means that the difference in price between a quiet-running 5000 BTU model- which is good for a room of up to 150 square feet- isn’t going to be significantly more than the price of a standard 5000 BTU model (though it will be at least slightly more expensive.)